spihere/spihere.github.io/content/2022/June/Codeforces 797 div3.md

 1. Sum the value of each $x / k$ where $/$ is integer division for each goods to a value $ans$.
 2. Create a new array using the remainder of the last step.
 3. Sort the array and use binary search to find the minimun $x$ where $x  >= k - remainder$.
-4. If found, add one to $ans$ and erase both elements.
-Else, continue to the next element.
+4. Add one to $ans$ and erase both elements.

 Code:
 ```cpp